How does alcohol affect sleep ?

 -

-Alcohol promotes difficulty sleeping through the night and has negative effects on deep and REM sleep, which damages the quality of sleep.
+Alcohol promotes sleep disturbances and has negative effects on deep and REM sleep, which impairs sleep quality.

 -

-If you don't want to go without, you should only consume a small amount of alcohol up to approx. Consume 4 to 6 hours before bedtime.
+If you do not want to go without, you should only consume a small amount of alcohol up to about 4 to 6 hours before going to bed.

 Best regards!